podman-container-tools/container-libs/common/docs/containers.conf.5.md

 % containers.conf 5 Container engine configuration file

 # NAME
 containers.conf - The container engine configuration file specifies default configuration options and command-line flags for container engines.

 # DESCRIPTION
-Container engines like Podman & Buildah read containers.conf file, if it exists and modify the defaults for running containers on the host. containers.conf uses a TOML format that can be easily modified and versioned.
+Container engines like Podman & Buildah read `containers.conf` file, if it exists and modify the defaults for running containers on the host.
+The file `containers.conf` uses a TOML format that can be easily modified and versioned.

 By default, the configuration is read from `$XDG_CONFIG_HOME/containers/containers.conf` (or from `$HOME/.config/containers/containers.conf` if `$XDG_CONFIG_HOME` is unset), if it exists; otherwise from `/etc/containers/containers.conf`;  otherwise from `/usr/share/containers/containers.conf`.